ilayni/ilayni/README.md

 - 👋 Hi, I’m @ilayni
 - 👀 I’m a tech leader interested in innovation, leading, techonlogy c,c++,python, cloud, netowrking and cyber
-- 🌱 I’m currently learning c++, machine learning and data analsyis
+- 🌱 I’m currently learning python, c++, machine learning and data analsyis, cloud
 - 💞️ I’m looking to collaborate on code and tech
-- 📫 How to reach me write to me here
+- 📫 How to reach me write to me here you can comment on this file

 <!---
 ilayni/ilayni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.